lchristmann/recipe-app/README.md

 - `npm run images:verify`: runs both of the following scripts
   - `npm run images:verify:format`: checks that all images are in the lightweight [WebP image format](https://developers.google.com/speed/webp?hl=de)
   - `npm run images:verify:association`: checks that all images can be associated with a recipe

+#### 1.5.2 Optimizing the images

+Optimizations I have to taken already:

+- using lazy loading on images of the recipes list, which are "below the fold" (not on screen for the user): only the first five images are eagerly loaded
+- using an image format with best efficiency (compression and quality): WebP
+- having caching (set to two weeks) for the whole app and distribution via CDN (AWS CloudFront) -> fast global delivery with few roadtrips to the source (S3 bucket is the source, see [Cloud Infrastructure](#3-cloud-infrastructure))
+- include images in a small resolution and roughly 2/1 aspect ratio (but 3/1 in the recipe list should also look fine)
+  - somethig like 1200 x 600 is very good

 <br>